Parenting styles: Differential parenting

 Differential parenting is when siblings individually receive different parenting styles or behavior from their parents.
-This most often occurs in families where the children are adolescents, and is highly related as to how each child interprets their parents behavior.
+This most often occurs in families where the children are adolescents, and is highly related as to how each child interprets their parent's behavior.
 Research shows that children who view their parents as authoritative generally tend to be happier and functioning at a higher level in a variety of areas.
 When analyzing the level of differentiation within a family, it is important to look at the difference in the level of responsiveness (including specific characteristics of warmth, sensitivity, and positivity), control, leniency, and negativity that are directed at each individual child.
 Differential parenting often leads to a non-shared environment, which is when siblings have different experiences growing up in the same household, and different personal outcomes based on their environment.

 In most families with more than one child, parents will adjust their parenting styles according to what their child best responds to, however, a high level of differential parenting can have negative effects on children.
 The effects that differential parenting has on families differs, but in general there are usually negative effects on both children.
-The severity of effects are more extreme for the child who is viewed as disfavored.
+The severity of effects is more extreme for the child who is viewed as disfavored.
 The "disfavored" child generally has a variety of personal development issues such as low self-esteem and depression.
 The favored child tends to have higher self-esteem and more friends in school.
-However, studies show that both the favored and disfavored child tend to have problems with interpersonal relationships, as well as problems with managing their emotions.
+However, studies show that both favored and disfavored children tend to have problems with interpersonal relationships, as well as problems with managing their emotions.
 A high level of differential parenting also influences how siblings treat one another, and the level of conflict in the sibling relationship.
 Research shows that this is due in part to children imitating their parents' behaviors.

+One theory being discussed in relation to differential parenting is social comparison.
+Social comparison is the outcome of adolescents comparing the treatment they receive from their guardians versus the treatment their siblings receive.
+While these comparisons on treatment may be subconscious, it is vital to a child's formation of self-worth and their perceived role within the family dynamic.
+As the years go on and adolescents grow and mature, their perception of differential parenting within their household becomes prominent and plays a role in forming one's own identity.
+If the adolescent views inequitable treatment intentional or not on behalf of the guardian's report have shown internalized symptoms of depression, anxiety, etc., and external outburst such as risk-taking, and delinquency to non-verbally communicate to a guardian unfair treatment.
+Parental differential treatment is seen by researchers as "arguably a subjective phenomenon" because it is based on perception.
+Much research has still yet to be completed on this subject but based on what is known can be attributed to the social comparison arising from differential parenting.